 What really is RPA?

 RPA is a kind of automation, concerning only the digital domain and the inside of computers.
-Furthermore, it is applicable only to very specific parts of software which have a user interface for your employees.
-Such automation only supports processes which take place in such an environment.
+Furthermore, it is applicable only to very specific parts of software that have a user interface for your employees.
+Such automation only supports processes that take place in such an environment.
 It is much simpler than we can potentially imagine.

 Let’s think of some tasks your office workers do on their computers every day: manual, repetitive and mundane.
 No matter the sector, role or level of the employee, at the end of the day, they always come to the point where they have to do this kind of tasks.
 We all do, but it definitely doesn’t make us happy.
 After a while, we can find that about 20-30% of our time at work includes the above scenario.
 Soon we discover that some roles in our company are mostly repetitive and manual.

 If we can automate a vacuum cleaner and a lawnmower, why not do it with this kind of tasks?

 You can get all excited about automating processes and try to automate everything.
 However, you should be careful here, since not every process can be performed by a robot.
 Tasks that can be addressed with RPA need to meet certain requirements, such as: